SuperDARN/theses_dissertations/README.md

 http://superdarn.thayer.dartmouth.edu/WG-sched/dissertations.html

 This repository contains an archive of SuperDARN-related theses and dissertations.
-The master `superdarn_theses.txt` file is in the following format:
+The main `superdarn_theses.txt` file is in the following format:

 ```
 Author          (Last Name, First Name [Middle Initials])